We are a tenacious community of doers, who work together to innovate and tackle problems using our research, ideas and skills.

 The pro bono, student-run UB MBA Consulting Group completes ambitious projects for small businesses and nonprofits.
 From developing a strategic marketing plan to proposing a new social enterprise, MBAs put their skills to the test and help the organizations advance their missions.

 The School of Management is home to several executives in residence, leaders who leverage their extensive experience in a particular industry to enhance the school’s programs, provide real-world learning opportunities for students and connect the school with top organizations in their respective fields.

 We foster a vibrant, inclusive and intellectually stimulating environment, where students, faculty and partners from business and other disciplines come together to inspire one another, achieve more and realize their full potential.

-Through our Business and Society speakers series, nationally renowned faculty, alumni and experts share their perspectives on critical issues, including affordable health care and pension funds.
+Through our Business and Society speakers series, nationally renowned faculty, alumni and experts share their perspectives on such critical issues as affordable health care, pension funds and inclusive leadership.

 Through the Panasci Technology Entrepreneurship Competition, UB students from science, business, technology and other disciplines turn their game-changing ideas into viable businesses — and compete for $60,000 in funding and services.
 Recent winner POP Biotechnologies is poised to save lives with its vaccine enhancements and chemotherapy treatment.